developer-zebra/developer-zebra-site/src/emdk-for-android/6-8/mx/data-capture/barcode/index.md

 ## UPC EAN Params
 Allows the configuration of the parameters that apply to more than one UPC or EAN decoder.

-* **Security Level -** The scanner offers four levels of decode security for UPC/EAN bar codes.
-Select higher security levels for lower quality bar codes.
+* **Security Level -** The scanner offers four levels of decode security for UPC/EAN barcodes.
+Select higher security levels for lower quality barcodes.
 There is an inverse relationship between security and decode speed, so be sure to choose only that level of security necessary for the application.
-	* **Level 0 -** This default setting allows the scanner to operate fastest, while providing sufficient security in decoding "in-spec" UPC/EAN bar codes.
+	* **Level 0 -** This default setting allows the scanner to operate fastest, while providing sufficient security in decoding "in-spec" UPC/EAN barcodes.
-	* **Level 1 -** As bar code quality levels diminish, certain characters become prone to misdecodes before others (i.e., 1, 2, 7, 8).
-If the scanner is misdecoding poorly printed bar codes, and the misdecodes are limited to these characters, select this security level.
+	* **Level 1 -** As barcode quality levels diminish, certain characters become prone to misdecodes before others (i.e., 1, 2, 7, 8).
+If the scanner is misdecoding poorly printed barcodes, and the misdecodes are limited to these characters, select this security level.
-	* **Level 2 -** If the scanner is misdecoding poorly printed bar codes, and the misdecodes are not limited to characters 1, 2, 7, and 8, select this security level.
+	* **Level 2 -** If the scanner is misdecoding poorly printed barcodes, and the misdecodes are not limited to characters 1, 2, 7, and 8, select this security level.
 	* **Level 3 -** If the scanner is still misdecoding, select this security level.
-Be advised, selecting this option is an extreme measure against misdecoding severely out of spec bar codes.
+Be advised, selecting this option is an extreme measure against misdecoding severely out of spec barcodes.
 Selecting this level of security can significantly impair the decoding ability of the scanner.
-If this level of security is necessary, try to improve the quality of the bar codes.
+If this level of security is necessary, try to improve the quality of the barcodes.

 * **Supplemental2 -** Enables or disables this option.